 Finding out that you may have a sexually transmitted disease can be difficult.
 Although genital herpes is incredibly common, there’s still a huge stigma attached to the condition.
 It’s unlikely that the person who passed on herpes to you meant to do so.
 After all, HSV can have no symptoms at all for a lot of people.

-Don’t be too hard on yourself and focus on the solutions instead.
+Focus on the solutions.
 Confide in a partner or friend and try to avoid spreading HSV.
-You can also speak to a counselor or your doctor if you’re worried or don’t know what to do.
+Speak to your doctor if you’re worried you may have genital herpes and don’t know what to do next.